hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 There are two meanings of "hybrid" in this document.
-In the context of "hybrid public key encryption", it refers to the combination of an asymmetric KEM operaiton and a symmetric AEAD operation.
+In the context of "hybrid public key encryption", it refers to the combination of an asymmetric KEM operation and a symmetric AEAD operation.
 In the context of "PQ/T hybrid", refers to the combination of PQ and traditional KEMs.
 For clarity, we always use "HPKE" for the former, and "PQ/T hybrid" for the latter.